pangenome/odgi/INSTALL.md

   + 190s run of odgi test to generate profile
   + PGO goes at 20s.
 So the overall gain is greater than 20%.

+### Static library (libodgi.a) and shared library (libodgi.so)

+The optimal build of odgi is with `-DPIC=OFF` that adds the switch `-fPIC`.
+Therefore the binary always builds with library `libodgi.a`.

+To build the shared library use the default, i.e., `-DPIC=ON`.
+Still, the odgi binary won't use that.
+This may change in the future.

 ### Looking at the libs

 After all this the CMake flags are not honoured by libhandlegraph.
 It builds with